debbieyuster/datascience-box/course-materials/exams/sample-exam-01/README.md

 2. This exam is open book, open internet, closed other people.
 You may use any online or book based resource you would like, but you must include citations for any code that you use (directly or indirectly).
 You **may not** consult with anyone else about this exam other than the Professor or TA for this course.
 You cannot ask direct questions on the internet, or consult with each other, not even for hypothetical questions.

-3. You have until **11:59pm on Friday, Feb 16** to complete this exam and turn it in via your personal Github repo - late work will **not** be accepted.
+3. You have until **[SOME DATE AND TIME]** to complete this exam, push all files to GitHub, and turn in the PDF on Gradescope - late work will **not** be accepted.
 Technical difficulties are **not** an excuse for late work - do not wait until the last minute to knit / commit / push.

 4. Each question requires a (brief) narrative as well as a (brief) description of your approach.
 You can use comments in your code, but do not extensively count on these.
 I should be able to suppress **all** the code in your document and still be able to read and make sense of your answers.
 See the first setup code chunk in your Rmd file to experiment with suppressing and revealing your code.